There are a million dog run ideas on the internet, but MegaGrass is here to help narrow it down the top 10.

 Not every dog is compatible with the dog toys available in the market.
 Sometimes, all your pet needs is a bit of sensory stimulation.
 That means they need to feel, smell and see things to keep them occupied.
 Think of them like babies, except more mobile and less hairy.
 This dog run idea will turn your lawn into a wonderful space for your dog.

-You can transform this space by adding various stimuli to your canine friend.
+You can transform this space by adding various accessories such as rocks, plants, etc.

 Plant beautiful flowers all over so that your beloved friend can smell something nice.
 Put in surfaces like sand and stone to mix up their touch.
 Add various colors to keep their eyes occupied.
 Throw in squeaky toys to tickle their ears.